MISP/misp-book/using-the-system/README.md

       Upon push: downgrade to This Community only and push.
 Upon pull: pull and downgrade to This Community only.
   *   **All communities:** This will share the event with all MISP communities, allowing the event to be freely propagated from one server to the next.
       Upon push: push.
 Upon pull: pull.
+  *   **Sharing group:** This will share the event to the defined sharing group.
+This includes only the organisations defined in the sharing group.
+The distribution can be local and cross-instance depending of the sharing group definition.
 *   **Threat Level:** This field indicates the risk level of the event.
 Incidents can be categorised into three different threat categories (low, medium, high).
 This field can alternatively be left as undefined.
 The 3 options are:
   *  **Low:** General mass malware.
   *  **Medium:** Advanced Persistent Threats (APT)